 - You have strong religious convictions

-- You had a bad experience in hospital, Birth Center or with a midwife at home.
+- You had a bad experience in a hospital, Birth Center or with a midwife at home.

 - You just want birth to be intimate with your partner, family, and friends

 - You live rurally and are too far from the nearest hospital.

 - You’ve birthed this way before and want to do it again.

-- You’ve had family or friends who have had a successful ‘freebirth’, they rave, you want one too.
+- You’ve had family or friends who have had a successful ‘freebirth’, and they rave, and you want one too.

 - You or your baby have a health issue that would lead to a great deal of medical care and you don’t want that.

 Let’s talk first about planned freebirth

 Birthing Better online birthing classes full of the wonderful, practical and effective skills that were developed by hundreds of ordinary families like yours.
 They had all types of births including both planned and totally unexpected home births without a birth professional present.
 Many of these Birthing Better families were highly religious and also had high medical risks.
 Some were ideologically inclined to birth at home alone with their loved ones.

 What makes Birthing Better so unique is simple … you’ll learn skills developed by mothers and fathers who took responsibility for the birth of their baby by doing everything they could to prevent or reduce ‘issues’ from developing into ‘problems’ that might risk either the mother or father.
 And all these Birthing Better families were honest about potential risks.
-Birthing Better families did not have blinkers on or blindfold.
+Birthing Better families did not have blinkers on or blindfolded.
 They did not tend to believe that just because they are choosing to birth at home alone that all would be well.
 They were incredibly responsible families.
 We want you to take an honest look at reality and then do everything you can to become a skilled birthing family that achieves a safe birth for both you and your baby.